Higher dimensional essential minima and equidistribution of cycles

 The well known Faltings's theorem is one of the most celebrated examples of the motto according to which the geometry of a variety governs its arithmetic.
 Equidistribution phenomena represent an instance of the converse influence and show how certain arithmetic properties of a sequence of subvarieties prescribe their limit geometrical behaviour.
 In addition to its intrinsic beauty, equidistribution theory has proven to be a key ingredient in classical diophantine problems; most notably the proof of Bogomolov's conjecture in~\cite{Ullmo:Bogomolov} and~\cite{Zhang:Bogomolov}, which has inspired function field analogues and generalizations for number fields (see for instance \cite{Yamaki:survey} and \cite{Chambert-Loir:Bogomolov-survey}, and the reference therein)

 The first appearance of equidistribution in Arakelov geometry is due to Szpiro, Ullmo and Zhang in their cornerstone paper \cite{SUZ}.
-Such work inspired several progress in the following years: using totally different techniques, Bilu proved in~\cite{Bilu:1997} an analogous theorem for strict sequences of points in tori, while Chambert-Loir extended in \cite{Chambert-Loir:mesures-equidistribution} the equidistribution result to non-archimedean places.
+This work inspired a lot of progress in the following years: using totally different techniques, Bilu proved in~\cite{Bilu:1997} an analogous theorem for strict sequences of points in tori, while Chambert-Loir \cite{Chambert-Loir:mesures-equidistribution}, and Favre and Rivera-Letelier~\cite{Favre-Rivera:2006} extended the equidistribution result to non-archimedean places.

 The most general form of the equidistribution theorem in varieties defined over number fields was given by Yuan in~\cite{Yuan:2008}.
 The analogous result for varieties defined over function fields was later obtained by Gubler in \cite{Gubler:2008}.
 To state them, let $X$ be a projective variety defined over a field $K$ as aforementioned, and $\ol{L}$ be an ample line bundle on $X$ equipped with a semipositive metric.
 This choice allows to define a suitable (normalized) height function $\widehat{\h}_{\ol{L}}$ on the set of algebraic cycles of~$X_{\ol{K}}$, making use of Arakelov geometry, see~Subsection~1.B.
 Similarly, it associates to every subvariety $Y$ of $X_{\ol{K}}$ a measure